Black Mountain (range): Drainage

 The massif is drained by a number of rivers which flow down the southern dip-slopes of the massif from its main ridge.
 In contrast the northerly directed streams tend to be shorter and steeper.
-The upper parts of the range are largely moorland and covered with peat bog, some of which is degrading judging by the partly destroyed sections of peat bank near Llyn y Fan Fawr.
+The larger parts of the range are moorland and include areas of peat bog.
 The rivers Usk and Tawe have their sources on the northern and eastern flanks of the range whilst the smaller Loughor arises at the western end of the range.
 Significant right bank tributaries of the Tawe such as the River Giedd and the Afon Twrch, as well as the River Amman, a tributary of the Loughor, are the principal southerly-directed watercourses.
 Two left-bank tributaries of the River Towy, the River Cennen and the Afon Sawdde, drain the northwestern slopes of the Black Mountain.

-The range is noted for its two large glacial lakes which sit directly below the main escarpment, being much larger than the small lake of similar origin which occurs below Pen y Fan.
+The range is noted for its two glacial lakes which sit directly below the main escarpment, being much larger than the small lake of similar origin which occurs below Pen y Fan.

 Llyn y Fan Fach

-Llyn y Fan Fach (Welsh: 'lake of the small peak') is the smaller and more westerly of two natural lakes within the Black Mountain.
+Llyn y Fan Fach ('little lake of the peak') is the smaller and more westerly of two natural lakes within the Black Mountain.
 It is enclosed within a rock hollow formed as a result of glacial action during the ice ages.
-It is about 500 yards long and 200 yards wide, and roughly oriented east-west.
+It is about 500 yards long and 200 yards wide, and roughly oriented east–west.
 It is drained by the Afon Sawdde which cuts through a glacial moraine which in part forms a natural dam.
 A small artificial dam was constructed in the 1930s to divert some of its waters to boost Llanelli's water supply.
 Llyn y Fan Fach is associated with the Lady of the Lake legend.

-The lake can easily be reached by foot from the car park on the water board access road near Llanddeusant, although the road to the car park is poorly signposted, and in very poor condition for car travel.
+The lake can easily be reached on foot from the car park on the Welsh Water access road near Llanddeusant.